SF Masterworks #1: The Forever War, by Joe Haldeman

 This matters.
 The book you buy today is not the book that won the awards.
 The version that swept the Hugo and Nebula was essentially censored to make it more palatable - and ironically, by restoring the bleakness, Haldeman made it a more honest reflection of the Vietnam veteran's experience, the very thing he was praised for in the first place.
 Readers should know they're not reading the same text that won in 1976.

-The book's significance rests on a number of considerations.
+The book's significance rests on several considerations.
 It was - and remains - a skilfully constructed SF-based liberal critique of the Vietnam War, published shortly after the event, by an author who had actually participated in the war.
-It was an expression of the alienation felt by returning soldiers from that war, to an American society which had undergone significant transformations in their absence.
-In both of these respects, it was also early; even outside the SF genre, substantial and authentic works on Vietnam, by veterans or journalists who had been present in the theatre of war, were as yet rare.
-I can think of Tim O'Brien's If I Die in a Combat Zone (1973) and Robert Stone's Dog Soldiers (1974).
+It was an expression of the alienation felt by returning soldiers, to an American society which had undergone significant transformations in their absence.
+In both respects, it was early; even outside the SF genre, substantial and authentic works on Vietnam, by veterans or journalists who had been present, were rare.
+Tim O'Brien's If I Die in a Combat Zone appeared in 1973, Robert Stone's Dog Soldiers in 1974.
 Michael Herr's Dispatches wasn't published till 1977.
-Hollywood didn't get round to dealing with the issue until The Deer Hunter in 1978 (and The Deer Hunter wasn't even originally set in Vietnam; it was based on a screenplay about Russian Roulette in Las Vegas that was transposed to Vietnam by Cimino and his co-writer).
-Platoon, Jacob's Ladder and Full Metal Jacket (based on Herr's book) had to wait till the 80s.
+Hollywood didn't get round to dealing with the issue until The Deer Hunter in 1978; Platoon, Full Metal Jacket and Jacob's Ladder had to wait till the 80s.

-Finally, as a successful liberal critique of "military science fiction", notably exemplified in Heinlein's Starship Troopers (the book to which The Forever War is often compared, though Haldeman has repeatedly claimed he wrote much of the novel blissfully unaware of the potential comparisons), it served both to revive this sub-genre and to turn it on its head.
-Henceforth, "serious" Space Opera would require a greater degree of emotional authenticity to be considered successful.
-Given the continuing abundance of terrible military sci-fi, this statement might be held to be controversial.
-But I'd argue that, before Haldeman, it was easier to write bad Space Opera and still be considered a decent SF writer.
+Finally, as a successful liberal critique of "military science fiction", notably exemplified in Heinlein's Starship Troopers, The Forever War revived the sub-genre and turned it on its head.
+Henceforth, "serious" space opera would require a greater degree of emotional authenticity.
+Given how much terrible military SF still gets published, this might sound like wishful thinking.
+But before Haldeman, it was easier to write bad space opera and still be considered a decent SF writer.
 An early example: Stephen Goldin was working on novelising his 1974 short story, "But As a Soldier, For His Country".
 Having read The Forever War, Goldin went back, rewrote and re-layered the novel to improve the character and narrative.
-The result was the - unjustly forgotten - novel The Eternity Brigade, published in 1980.
+The result was the unjustly forgotten The Eternity Brigade, published in 1980.

 Long distance space travel takes place through "collapsars", instant transportation gateways between star systems.
-However, travel to and from the collapsars necessarily takes place at very high speeds, close to the speed of light.
-As a result, time spent on campaign accumulates a relativistic time-debt back home; the first campaign lasts two years in "real time", but almost 30 years have passed on Earth when they return.
+But travel to and from the collapsars necessarily takes place at very high speeds, close to the speed of light.
+Time spent on campaign accumulates a relativistic debt; the first campaign lasts two years in "real time", but almost thirty years pass on Earth.

-By this time Mandella has fallen in love with one of his comrades - Marygay Potter.
+By this time Mandella has fallen in love with one of his comrades, Marygay Potter.
 The two return to an Earth no longer recognisable.
-In the 1975 award-winning version, the world is strange but functional, and they re-enlist largely out of future shock.
-In the restored 1997 version, Earth is nightmarish: the economy is in ruins, medical care is rationed to the point of death sentences for the elderly, and they are physically attacked by gangs.
-Their re-enlistment feels less like a choice and more like a desperate flight back to the only safety they know.
+In the 1975 version, the world is strange but functional, and they re-enlist largely out of future shock.
+In the restored 1997 version, Earth is nightmarish: the economy in ruins, medical care rationed to the point of death sentences for the elderly, gangs roaming freely.
+Their re-enlistment feels less like a choice and more like desperate flight back to the only safety they know.

-This was the happy ending I remembered reading at age 13.
-Haldeman, in interviews, has been at pains to emphasise it isn't happy.
-At the end, he and Marygay are living on a reservation, effectively in a human zoo - in the 1975 version called "Finger Station", renamed "Middle Finger" in the 1997 edition, Haldeman's final dryly humorous salute to the military-industrial complex and perhaps his original editors.
+This was the happy ending I remembered at 13.
+Haldeman has been at pains to emphasise it isn't.
+At the end, Mandella and Marygay are living on a reservation - in the 1975 version called "Finger Station", renamed "Middle Finger" in the 1997 edition, Haldeman's final dryly humorous salute to the military-industrial complex and perhaps his original editors.
 They are evolutionary dead ends, allowed to exist as a courtesy, like a small enclosure for a species that is effectively extinct.
 The baby is a victory for the individuals, but a total defeat for their kind.

 The Starship Troopers Comparison